Are Entitled Millennials Really America’s Most Spoiled Generation?

 Their desires aren’t grounded in any type of reality, yet they persist in their belief that they deserve more.

 The generations that came before know the value of hard work.
-Boomers grew up in America’s golden age of prosperity, but their depression-era parents instilled strong work ethics.
+Boomers grew up in America’s golden age of prosperity, but their Depression-era parents instilled strong work ethics.
 Gen X, the latchkey kids, learned self-sufficiency during their many nights alone.

-What happened to millennials?
+What happened to Millennials?

 I Have a Theory